 During the four months that I lived here, I got well acquainted with all of them, and took the greatest pains to become familiar with their language, habits, and characters.
-Their language, I could only learn, orally, for they had not any books among them, though many of them had been taught to read and write by the missionaries at home.
-They spoke a little English, and by a sort of compromise, a mixed language was used on the beach, which could be understood by all.
-The long name of Sandwich Islanders is dropped, and they are called by the whites, all over the Pacific ocean, "KanÆkas," from a word in their own language which they apply to themselves, and to all South Sea Islanders, in distinction from whites, whom they call "Haole."
+Their language I could only learn orally, for they had not any books among them, though many of them had been taught to read and write by the missionaries at home.
+They spoke a little English, and, by a sort of compromise, a mixed language was used on the beach, which could be understood by all.
+The long name of Sandwich-Islanders is dropped, and they are called by the whites, all over the Pacific Ocean, "Kanakas," from a word in their own language,-signifying, I believe, man, human being,-- which they apply to themselves, and to all South-Sea-Islanders, in distinction from whites, whom they call "Haole."
 This name, "Kanaka," they answer to, both collectively and individually.
-Their proper names, in their own language, being difficult to pronounce and remember, they are called by any names which the captains or crews may choose to give them.
-Some are called after the vessel they are in; others by common names, as Jack, Tom, Bill; and some have fancy names, as Ban-yan, Fore-top, Rope-yarn, Pelican, etc., etc. Of the four who worked at our house one was named "Mr. Bingham," after the missionary at Oahu; another, Hope, after a vessel that he had been in; a third, Tom Davis, the name of his first captain; and the fourth, Pelican, from his fancied resemblance to that bird.
-Then there was Lagoda-Jack, California-Bill, etc., etc. But by whatever names they might be called, they were the most interesting, intelligent, and kind-hearted people that I ever fell in with.
-I felt a positive attachment for almost all of them; and many of them I have, to this time, a feeling for, which would lead me to go a great way for the mere pleasure of seeing them, and which will always make me feel a strong interest in the mere name of a Sandwich Islander.
+Their proper names in their own language being difficult to pronounce and remember, they are called by any names which the captains or crews may choose to give them.
+Some are called after the vessel they are in; others by our proper names, as Jack, Tom, Bill; and some have fancy names, as Ban-yan, Fore-top, Rope-yarn, Pelican, &c., &c.
+Of the four who worked at our house, one was named "Mr. Bingham," after the missionary at Oahu; another, Hope, after a vessel that he had been in; a third, Tom Davis, the name of his first captain; and the fourth, Pelican, from his fancied resemblance to that bird.
+Then there was Lagoda-Jack, California-Bill, &c., &c.
+But by whatever names they might be called, they were the most interesting, intelligent, and kind-hearted people that I ever fell in with.
+I felt a positive attachment for almost all of them; and many of them I have, to this day, a feeling for, which would lead me to go a great way for the pleasure of seeing them, and which will always make me feel a strong interest in the mere name of a Sandwich-Islander.

 Tom Davis knew how to read, write, and cipher in common arithmetic; had been to the United States, and spoke English quite well.

-His education was as good as that of three-quarters of the Yankees in California, and his manners and principles a good deal better, and he was so quick of apprehension that he might have been taught navigation, and the elements of many of the sciences, with the most perfect ease.
-Old "Mr. Bingham" spoke very little English--almost none, and neither knew how to read nor write; but he was the best-hearted old fellow in the world.
-He must have been over fifty years of age, and had two of his front teeth knocked out, which was done by his parents as a sign of grief at the death of Kamehameha, the great king of the Sandwich Islands.
+His education was as good as that of three quarters of the Yankees in California, and his manners and principles a good deal better; and he was so quick of apprehension that he might have been taught navigation, and the elements of many of the sciences, with ease.
+Old "Mr. Bingham" spoke very little English,-- almost none, and could neither read nor write; but he was the best-hearted old fellow in the world.
+He must have been over fifty years of age.
+He had two of his front teeth knocked out, which was done by his parents as a sign of grief at the death of Kamehameha, the great king of the Sandwich Islands.
 We used to tell him that he ate Captain Cook, and lost his teeth in that way.
 That was the only thing that ever made him angry.
-He would always be quite excited at that; and say--"Aole!" (no.) "Me no eat Captain Cook!
-Me pikinini--small--so high--no more!
-My father see Captain Cook!
-Me--no!"
-None of them liked to have anything said about Captain Cook, for the sailors all believe that he was eaten, and that, they cannot endure to be taunted with.--"New Zealand Kanaka eat white man;--Sandwich Island Kanaka--no. Sandwich Island Kanaka ua like pu na haole--all 'e same a' you!"
+He would always be quite excited at that, and say: "Aole!"
+(No.) "Me no eatee Cap'nee Cook!
+Me pickaninny-- small-- so high-- no more!
+My fader see Cap'nee Cook!
+Me-- no!"
+None of them liked to have anything said about Captain Cook, for the sailors all believe that he was eaten, and that they cannot endure to be taunted with.
+"New Zealand Kanaka eatee white man; Sandwich Island Kanaka,-- no. Sandwich Island Kanaka ua like pu na haole,-- all 'e same a' you!"